How the New Google My Business Messaging Feature is Impacting SEO

 How it Works

 First, you need Google My Business, so if you’re already signed up for that, go to the GMB home page.
 You’ll notice a new section on the left entitled “Messaging” while in the center there is a button that says “Message with customers.”
-Search Engine Land has a neat series of graphics (such as the one below) on each step to take if you want to check it out.
+Search Engine Land has a neat series of graphics on each step to take if you want to check it out.

 Source: Search Engine Land